 How to Make Dandelion Infused Oil

 It’s probably a safe assumption to say that almost all of us have dandelions in our yard.
-If you don’t you can get seeds here.
+If you don’t, then you can get seeds here.
 This is one of the most common “weeds” around.
 Sadly, dandelions are despised by most people and these poor plants get sprayed with all sorts of yucky chemicals.

-However, Dandelions deserve our respect and admiration!
+However, Dandelions deserve our respect and admiration.
 This is an amazing plant for us.
 The leaves, flowers, and roots of Dandelions are loaded with nutrients and natural remedy qualities that are very good for our bodies.

 I’ve written about the medicinal qualities of Dandelions here and here before, but there are many more medicinal uses for Dandelion than just mentioned in these posts.
 For this Dandelion Infused Oil, we start by foraging the flower heads of Dandelions.